 However, people who take large doses can develop withdrawal symptoms such as skin discoloration or burning skin when they go off steroids.

-This group is a place for people with topical steroid withdrawal syndrome to share their experiences and offer tips on managing symptoms.
+This group of over 20,000 members is a place for people with topical steroid withdrawal syndrome to share their experiences and offer tips on managing symptoms.
 Because this is a private group, you’ll have to request to join.

 Healthline: Living with Eczema

-This group of about 20,000 members, managed by Healthline, offers information and support to all those living with atopic dermatitis.
+This public group, managed by Healthline, has about 20,000 members and offers information and support to all those living with atopic dermatitis.